 This blog post was originally published at CEVA's website.
 It is reprinted here with the permission of CEVA.

-Director of Product Marketing, Multimedia, CEVA
+Vice President of Marketing, CEVA